inlooknet/Fitbit-SimpleAdjustable-Clock/README.md

-My very first reposistory and YES, I am noob! but let's get
+My very first reposistory and YES, I am a noob! but let's get